dtuma/processdash/README-build.txt

 To build the PSP Dashboard, you will need:

-   * the Sun JDK, version 1.6.
+   * the Sun JDK, version 1.7 or higher.
 Set the environment variable JAVA_HOME to the path to your JDK installation directory.

    * ant, available from http://ant.apache.org/